thomasWeise/aitoa/book/metaheuristics/evolutionaryAlgorithm/README.md

 The results in [@tbl:eaCrHCJSSP] show that a moderate crossover rate of 0.05 can indeed improve our algorithm's performance &ndash; a little bit.
 Only for the JSSP instance `swv15`, setup `ea2048_nswap` without crossover remains best.
+Here, the reason is probably hidden in the late median last improvement times, which are already at 157s and 178s for the two algorithm variants with $cr=0$.
+Since the total budget is only 180s, there might just not be enough time for any potential benefits of the binary operator to kick in.
+This could also be a valuable lesson: it does not help if the algorithm gives better results if it needs too much time.
+Any statement about an achieved result quality is only valid if it also contains a statement about the required computational budget.
+If we would have let the algorithms longer, maybe the setups using the binary operator would have given more saliently better results &hellip; but these would then be useless in our real-world scenario, since we only have 3 minutes of runtime.

 By the way: It is very important to *always* test the $cr=0$ rate!
 Only by doing this, we can find whether our binary operator is designed properly.